A posterior cervical laminectomy is a surgical procedure designed to relieve pressure on the spinal cord caused by spinal stenosis.

 In some cases, a spinal fusion may be performed after the laminectomy.

-In a cervical spinal fusion, two or more of the affected vertebrae are joined together into a single unit using a bone graft and possibly a supporting metal plate and screws.
+In a cervical spinal fusion, two or more of the affected vertebrae are joined together into a single unit using a bone graft and possibly a supporting metal rod and screws.

 The paraspinal muscles are then closed, protecting the spinal canal.
 The surgeon closes the incision.
 Some patients may need to wear a neck brace for a period of time following surgery.